Mutation Analysis for Cyber-Physical Systems: Scalable Solutions and Results in the Space Domain: Empirical Evaluation

 Table~\ref{table:results:PriritizeAndReduce} provides the values of $\delta_{acc}$ obtained for the different subjects and distance metrics (i.e., the random baseline and the four distance metrics supported by \APPR).
 Rows named \emph{ALL} report the results obtained when executing the entire set of mutants, rows named \emph{FSCI} report the results obtained with the FSCI strategy.

-Unsurprisingly, the mutation score computed with the entire set of mutants tested with the \APPR test suite (i.e., column ALL) is more accurate than the mutation score computed with a subset of the mutants (i.e., column FSCI).
-However, the distance metrics $D_E$ and $D_C$ enable the accurate estimation (i.e, $\delta_{acc} < 5$) of the actual mutation score with FSCI.
+\NEWFSCI{Unsurprisingly, for all the subjects except \SAIL{}$_S$, the mutation score computed with the entire set of mutants tested with the \MPTS (i.e., row ALL) is more accurate than the mutation score computed with a subset of the mutants tested with the same test suite (i.e., row FSCI).
+However, the mutation score estimated with FSCI is always accurate (i.e, $\delta_{acc} < 5$).
+In the case of \SAIL{}$_S$, where each statement is covered by a large number of test cases (see Section~\ref{sec:empirical:subjects}), test suite reduction has a higher probability of retaining a test case that does not kill a mutant.
+For this reason, executing a reduced test suite with a subset of mutants selected with FSCI, which estimates the error due to test suite reduction, leads to a more accurate mutation score than executing a reduced test suite with the entire set of mutants without estimating such error (i.e., row ALL). }

 The only distance metric that consistently leads to inaccurate estimates of the mutation score (i.e., $\delta_{acc} > 5$) across subjects is the random baseline.
 Based on a non-parametric Mann Whitney test, the difference between the random baseline (i.e., Random) and the four distance metrics implemented by \APPR (i.e., $D_*$) is always significant with a \textit{p}-value $< 0.05$.
 This indicates that \textbf{the \APPR distance metrics are necessary to accurately estimate the mutation score while reducing the number of test cases to execute}.